karlicoss/grasp/README.md

     npm install
     npm run build

-After that you can find the extension in `build` directory and 'Load unpacked' if necessary.
+After that you can find the extension in `build` directory and 'Load unpacked** if necessary.
 There is also Flow and Eslint set up.

+## Unrestricted url
+If you want to run server remotely, you need extra permissions.
+Chrome store requires some extra checks when publishing if you do that, so I figured it's better to have localhost only by default.
+If you do need unresticted url permissions, build the extensions like that: `ANY_URL=yes npm run build`.
+Then don't forget to set the endpoint in extension settings.

 # Permissions used
 * `storage` for settings